oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### Increase application performance (Ubuntu)

-In behat we have such isolators ([see Feature isolation](#Feature isolation)) to make behat features independent to each other.
+In behat we have such isolators ([see Feature isolation](#feature-isolation)) to make behat features independent to each other.
 One of those isolators is a database.
 It creates database dump before start execution, then drops it and restores it from dump after each feature.
-This can take a while (up to 2 minutes).
+This can take a while (up to 2 minutes on slow ssd).
 If you run behat tests often you would like to decrease this time.
 To boost database isolator you can mount database directory to RAM.
 We will use [tmpfs](https://en.wikipedia.org/wiki/Tmpfs)